 - Master Plan Work Scope

 - Chapter 1 - Inventory (draft October 2018)

 - User Survey #1--Existing Users (Summary) All comments (78 pages) (Summer 2018)

-- User Survey #2--Prospective Users (Summary) All comments (81 pages) (Fall 2018) (Note: The City's airport planning consultant, Mead & Hunt, recommended in September that the conclusions of User Survey #2 not be incorporated into the draft airport master plan.
-City project staff and the chairperson of the Airport Master Plan Advisory Committee agree with this conclusion.
-For more information, see Mead & Hunt's Memorandum on Airport User Surveys and the City's statement regarding airport surveys.
+- User Survey #2--Prospective Users (Fall 2018) (Note: The City’s airport planning consultant, Mead & Hunt, recommended in September recommended in September that the conclusions of User Survey #2 not be incorporated into the draft airport master plan.
+City project staff and the chairperson of the Airport Master Plan Advisory Committee agreed with this conclusion.

 - Chapter 2 - Aviation Forecasts (draft October 2018; currently undergoing revision to address FAA comments)